byterubpay/byterub-site/_i18n/de/resources/moneropedia/denominations.md

 ### In-depth Information

 Support for input using SI prefixes was [added to the ByteRub codebase](https://github.com/byterubpay/byterub/pull/1826) on March 3, 2017 by [ByteRubmooo](https://github.com/byterubmooo-byterub).
-The smallest unit of ByteRub (10^-12 XMR) was originally called a tacoshi in honor of user [Tacotime](https://bitcointalk.org/index.php?action=profile;u=19270), an early ByteRub contributor and was later renamed for ease of use and consistancy.
+The smallest unit of ByteRub (10^-12 BTR) was originally called a tacoshi in honor of user [Tacotime](https://bitcointalk.org/index.php?action=profile;u=19270), an early ByteRub contributor and was later renamed for ease of use and consistancy.

 ### ByteRubd Implementation